SpencerPilling/100-days-of-code/log.md

 ### Day 03: Aug 02, 2019

 **Today's Progress**: I fixed the responsive issue Fleuron Gnadekpa(@FGnadekpa) found when looking at my projects on a mobile device.
 I never included a meta viewport in the head tag.
 So the layout were just staying the same on mobile and not acting to media query.
 I also changed the NavBar in my Tech Doc Page.
 I used flexbox inside of CSS grid to make it work the way I wanted.
-I then added some content to the main doc and styled it abit.
+I then added some content to the main doc and styled it a bit.

 **Thoughts:** Im happy with what I have done so far on the Tech Doc Page.
 If I get stuck on something I either go back to my notes on the CSS course I took on udemy or I just search stackoverflow for a solution.
 Im sure this is how you learn right?